 Haemophilis influenzae is the leading cause of bacterial meningitis in children two months to five years in the U.S. Prior to 1987, most invasive Haemophilis influenzae infections were due to Hib.
-The introduction of the Hib conjugate vaccine in 1987 led to a rapid decline in the number of pediatric invasive Haemophilis influenzae infections.
+Colonization of type b organism is rare, occurring in < 2-5% of children.
+The introduction of the Hib conjugate vaccine in 1987 led to a rapid decline in the number of pediatric invasive Haemophilis influenzae infections - a 99% decrease in cases per 100,000 children younger than 5 years of age.